-Deacon’s Message (June 2017)
+Deacon’s Message (November 2017)

 Grace and peace to you in this month of thanksgiving!

 to God be the glory!